yusufklncc/Hackintosh-for-All-Computers/tools/README.md

 It is never preselected.
 Detection can be wrong, and a wrong answer that arrives already ticked is one nobody rechecks, so the person always types a number.

+## Which machine the answers are about

+Detection reads the machine the tool runs on, and that is usually not the target: a USB stick gets made on a computer that already works.
+So the first question is whose hardware this is, before anything is shown as `detected`.

+    1) This machine
+    2) Another machine, and I have its hardware report
+    3) Another machine, and I do not have one
+    4) Neither - just write this machine's report, to build for it elsewhere

+A report is `detect.probe()` written to JSON, which it survives unchanged because it is only strings, numbers and lists. `write_report` drops the raw `pci` dump
+first: nothing downstream reads it, it is large, and it can name a serial number in a file meant to be handed to someone else. `read_report` returns a complaint rather than raising, because a report that cannot be used is a reason to fall back to asking, not a reason to stop - a missing file, a JSON file that is not a report, or one written by a newer `REPORT_VERSION` than this copy understands.

+With a report, every later section - graphics, audio, framebuffer, trackpad, storage, network - works exactly as it does locally, because they all read the same dictionary.

+Without one, nothing is detected and nothing is guessed. `pick_network()` asks which Ethernet, Wi-Fi and Bluetooth that machine has by name, listing the sets in `data/network.toml`, and hands `netkexts.entries()` the same match names that device matching would have produced.
+Graphics, audio and the trackpad are not offered a by-name equivalent: a card name does not carry the framebuffer id or the codec layout, and inventing one is how a config acquires a value nobody can trace.

+`--no-detect` is the scripting primitive and skips all of it: no detection, no scope question and no hardware questions, just the profile menus.

 `detect.py` reads the machine through commands that ship with the OS - PowerShell CIM on Windows, `lspci` and sysfs on Linux, `system_profiler` and